Ontario Fly Fishing: 15 Best Places And Methods To Try

 The St.Mary’s River in Northern Ontario can be good for Chinook and Atlantic salmon and possibly Pink salmon.
 See other river options below.

-With any fishing method it requires skill and salmon can be tough to catch but if you know how to predict the runs of salmon and what rivers are best you can really improve your chances.
-For more detailed information go to my page on Fly Fishing For Ontario Salmon.
+With any fishing method, it requires skill, and salmon can be tough to catch, but if you know how to predict the runs of salmon and which rivers are best, you can really improve your chances.
+For more detailed information, go to my page on Fly Fishing For Ontario Salmon.

 Ontario Fly fishing for musky.

-For musky and pike in southern Ontario I would try the Lower Grand River, the Saugeen River, the Nottawasaga River, the Thames River, and the St. Clair River.
-The Niagara River also has huge musky and pike.
+For musky and pike in southern Ontario, I would try the Lower Grand River, the Saugeen River, the Nottawasaga River, the Thames River, and the St. Clair River.
+The Niagara River also has huge muskies and pike.

 In Northern Ontario, the entire eastern shoreline and most of the rivers entering it will have opportunities for musky, pike, and bass.